NOAA-MDL/CAMPS/docs/source/mos_metadata/index.rst

 #.
 The first step in OM_procedure describes little more than the ingest of the data.

 #.
 The first step in OM_procedure should have an LE_Source.
-    It documents where we found the data.
+    It documents where we accessed the data.

 #.
 Here's the syntax for OM_procedure string: